it-21360978/TextStyle-and-Garment-Management-System/README.md

 # TextStyle-and-Garment-Management-System
  This is a web application for managing garment items and tracking orders.
-It was built using HTML, CSS, JavaScript, PHP, and MySQL.
+It was built using HTML, CSS, JavaScript, PHP, and MySQL.The application is customizable to suit different garment management needs.

  ## Features
  <ul>